Our Favorite Jointer Delivers a Professional Performance at Half the Price

 Follow the directions below to properly operate a jointer:

-• If done correctly, you should end up with a perfectly square piece of lumber with four smooth sides.
+6. If done correctly, the result should be a perfectly square piece of lumber with four smooth sides.

 Q. What is the difference between a planer and a jointer?